tiaraizada/BHARAT_INTERN_TASK2/README.md

 # temperature converter using html, css & javascript

-front-end languages to create a
+front-end languages to create a temperature converter